Dowell-Lab/srworkshop/projectB/day07/README.md

 # Project B Day 7 | RNA-seq: Counting Reads and Differential Expression

-Today we will count RNA-seq reads and use the counts to run *DESeq2*.
+Today we will count RNA-seq reads using *Rsubread* and use the counts to run *DESeq2*.

-First, you will learn to count reads using *featureCounts*.
+Today, you will learn to count reads using *featureCounts*.
 Then, you will learn about exploratory data analysis and QC checks associated with differential analysis.
 Finally, you will use the differential analysis pipeline *DESeq2* to identify a list of genes which are differentially expressed in our dataset.
 This list will be used later in the week when we integrate it together with our ChIP-seq results.

+- Before we start, follow instructions for installing *Rsubread* on AWS in the `Day7_installing_Rsubread.md` worksheet.

+> *NOTE:* The AWS   is using an older version of R,   so we will be installing Rsubread from source.
+> Follow instructions from "Install Rsubread from Source" section.
+> If you are on	      a server with a	     newer R	  version	you can	install	the package from BiocManager.

+- Also install *DESeq2* on your personal computer if you have not done so.

 ## BEFORE WE START

-We will do the M and M example.
+We will go over an M and M example.

 Please count your M and Ms and put them here: https://tinyurl.com/MnMstats